blueberrymusic/2D-Animation-and-Interaction/README.md

 Processing is now up to version 2, and there's a Javascript version as well.
 This course only addresses the Java version, using code developed in Processing's own coding environment.
-I believe that the programs all run, but some may not, or there may be compaitbility or performance issues.
+I believe that the programs all run, but there may be compatibility or performance issues.
 If you prefer the Javascript environment,
 I think that most of these programs can be ported